-Choosing a learning management system (LMS) to host your e-learning courses is no easy feat.
+Choosing a learning management system (LMS) to host your online courses is no easy feat.
 There are literally hundreds upon hundreds of options to choose from – and they are definitely not all made equal.

 Is LearnDash Right for You?

 If you’re hoping for a standalone LMS system like Thinkific or Teachable, then you’re in the wrong place.
 But if you have a WordPress website and are interested in a WordPress LMS plugin, then read on.

 If you can navigate the back end of your existing website(s), then you’ll have no issues navigating the LearnDash plugin back-end.
 As mentioned, LearnDash simply transforms your WP dashboard into an online learning platform.
 That being said, you don’t need to be a tech whiz, but you do need a moderate level of tech savviness.

 If you’re thinking of starting from scratch – that is, getting a WP site and then getting LearnDash – then yes, there might be a slight hump to jump.
 For most, this hurdle’s about knee-high, very manageable.

 When I first started using WordPress, I found the platform to be impressively intuitive.
 Moreover, LearnDash uses a drag and drop interface to help you create online courses and organize the course content – it hardly gets easier than that.